layashreeadepu/BikeFlow-Analytics/README.md

 # 🚲 BikeShare Data Warehouse Project

 ## 📖 Overview
-Welcome to the **BikeShare Data Warehouse Project**!
-This is an ongoing project for the **Fall 2024 semester**, where we aim to build a comprehensive, fully-functional data warehouse for a bike-sharing service.
-The project will initially be implemented on-premise, integrating and processing data using **Talend**.
-Later, we will migrate the entire system to **Azure Cloud** to leverage cloud-based tools and scale our data operations.
+Welcome to the **BikeShare Data Warehouse Project**! to build a data warehouse for a bike-sharing service company.
+The project will be implemented on-premise, integrating and processing data using **Talend**.

 ## 🎯 Project Objectives
 Our primary goals are: